-The project promotes the access to five European infrastructures, and it is structured into eight Networking Activities, plus management of the consortium, and fourteen Joint Research Activities.
-The project represents the continuation of the successful HadronPhysics project in FP6 and originates from the initiative of more than 2,500 European scientists working in the field of hadron physics.
+The project promotes the access to five European infrastructures, and it is structured into nine Networking Activities, plus the management of the consortium, and fourteen Joint Research Activities.
+The project will profit of the success of the previous HadronPhysics project in FP6 and the current HadronPhysics2 in FP7, and originates from the initiative of more than 2,500 European scientists working in the field of hadron physics.